 Assess your strengths and interests

 A career that suits your strengths will help you do your best work.
-Try using a personal assessment tool such as the ASVAB to help identify your specific skills.
+Try using a personal assessment tool such as the ASVAB Career Exploration Program to help identify your specific skills.

 Reach Out to People You Know

-With at least 70 percent of job seekers finding employment through networking, one of the best ways to land your first job, or any job for that matter, is to be referred by someone you know.
+With approximately 80 percent of job seekers finding employment through networking, one of the best ways to land your first job, or any job for that matter, is to be referred by someone you know.
 Tell your family, friends and neighbors what interests you and what kind of job you're looking for.
 They can help connect you to people who are in your career field of interest.

 Be sure to follow up with everyone and schedule meetings, even if you're simply asking for information.
 During the meeting, ask the person how he or she started out.
 Be honest and be yourself; the rest should come naturally.
 And don't forget to thank anyone who helps you, even for the smallest of favors.
 Developing and maintaining these relationships is known as networking.
 It's a powerful tool, and it works.